Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is a no brainer.
 When you make an effort to ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

 The most frequent leaks are from drafts entering through your windows or doors.
-These air leaks are relatively easy to identify, but air leakage can also be found in less obvious spaces in your home.
-Use the suggestions below to do your own energy assessment.
+These air leaks are fairly easy to identify, but air leakage can also be found in less obvious spaces around your home.
+Review the suggestions below to do your own energy assessment.

 Inside your home

-First, you’ll want to check your windows and doors.
-If they rattle or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+First, you’ll want to inspect your windows and doors.
+If they rattle or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to take care of the leak.

 Next, search your home for cracks and gaps in the following areas: